 What is a Job Description?

-The job description is where it all begins.
+The reason that “job descriptions” is used as an umbrella term is that the JD is where it all begins.
 Typically, the job description writing process is a collaboration between hiring managers, recruiters and the compensation team.
 It might look like this:

 - A hiring manager describes the position they need filled (duties, skills and other requirements, etc.).
 It may also include success metrics.
 Some call this the position description.